 Reimagining our green reserves

-We want to hear your thoughts on expanding and improving the green space in the Bedford Street and Courtney Street reserves at our on-site workshops.
+From 28 April to 24 May 2021 we asked the community for their thoughts on expanding and improving the green space in the Bedford Street and Courtney Street reserves.

 - This pocket of Melbourne has low levels of public open space.